Kamensk-Uralsky: Kamensk-Uralsky Metallurgical Works (KUMZ)

-KUMZ was founded as a special metallurgy mill belonging to the Ministry of Aircraft Industry for providing aircraft construction with semi-finished products made of aluminum and magnesium alloys.
+Kamensk-Uralsky Metallurgical Works (KUMZ) was founded as a special metallurgy mill belonging to the Ministry of Aircraft Industry for providing aircraft construction with semi-finished products made of aluminum and magnesium alloys.
 Building of the first mill stage was accomplished in 1944.

-In 1945-1992 the mill has become one of the leading enterprises of the special metallurgy.
+In 1945–1992, the mill has become one of the leading enterprises of the special metallurgy.
 Restructuring and diversification enabled the company to liquidate unprofitable production lines, master output new kinds of products, come to foreign markets, and significantly increase the mill's efficiency.
 In April 2000, KUMZ joined Russian Association of Metal Traders (RAMT).